 Strategic workforce planning is imperative.
 Evaluate how many people you need to hire, what roles or departments they are needed in, what skills or behaviors would be best suited for those roles, and when the positions need to be filled.

 Decide which data will be collected and used to quantify the success or weaknesses of your plan.
-Employee turnover rates, employee engagement surveys, exit and employee interviews, and KPIs for individual and department performance are all helpful metrics for evaluation.
+Employee turnover rates, employee engagement surveys, exit interviews, and KPIs for individual and departmental performance are all helpful metrics for evaluation.

 Use existing data to pinpoint talent obstacles in your current strategy.
 Assess where problem areas exist, which employees and departments are underperforming, and if there is any misalignment between employees and their current roles or teams.

-Identify which software or tools may help support human capital management initiatives.
-Talent management systems or talent optimization software may present a streamlined solution for implementing an effective and enduring talent strategy.
+Identify software or tools that may support human capital management initiatives.
+Talent management systems or talent optimization software may offer a streamlined solution for implementing an effective, enduring talent strategy.

 For additional information about developing a talent management strategy, read: